forthrightla/joshwrightlac/index.md

     avatar: "/images/girmant.jpeg"
     content: Josh is great - period!
 He's very detail oriented and extremely capable in both UX & visual design disciplines.
-As a person Josh is dependable, no nonsense and fun - a total pleasure to be around.
+As a person Josh is dependable, no nonsense and fun - a total pleasure.
   - author: Evan Geerlings, Sr Director of Product at LegalZoom
     avatar: "/images/evan.jpeg"
     content: 'I always get excited when I get to work with Josh on a project.
 He brings